Best current accounts in Singapore

 How do current accounts work?

-What features come with current accounts in Singapore?
+What features come with the best current accounts in Singapore?

 Current accounts in Singapore are often relatively similar, but each has its own features depending on the bank.
 Some of the features that you can find include: